What's New in Young Adult Literature: 2023

-Thousands of new books for young adults are published annually … Discover and learn about the BEST of the most recently published young adult books and which upcoming books you should be on the lookout for
+Thousands of new books for young adults are published annually … Learn about the BEST of the most recently published young adult books and which upcoming books you should be on the lookout for

 - Incorporate the Best, New Books into Your Classroom or Library Curriculum

-Learn innovative, fun activities and strategies for utilizing the best new books for young adults to enhance content instruction and your overall program
+Learn innovative strategies for utilizing the best, new books for young adults to enhance content instruction as well as your library program

 - Discover Current Trends in Young Adult Literature

-- Receive a Comprehensive Young Adult Literature Digital Resource Handbook
+- Receive a Valuable Young Adult Literature Digital Resource Handbook

 Outstanding Strategies You Can Use Immediately